lxc/incus/doc/api-extensions.md

 signed by that CA. This can be used to validate that the VM is in fact running in the expected Incus environment, providing a root of trust for those TPM devices.

+## `linstor_raw`

+This introduces `linstor.raw.*` configuration keys for both LINSTOR storage pools and storage volumes, allowing to set low-level properties to resource groups and resource definitions.